The Celebration

 BACKGROUND

-An iconic symbol inspired by the “SANKOFA” Adinkra symbol from Ghana, West Africa.
-The departing place for most Africans that ended up as slaves.
+The iconic symbol for Requiem for Colour: A Journey through Lament and Joy was inspired by the “SANKOFA” Adinkra symbol from West Africa.
+Ghana was the departing place for many Africans who later became enslaved in the Caribbean and the Americas.
 Sankofa is a Twi word from the Akan tribe in Ghana.
-It literally means “to return and get it”.
-It depicts the importance of learning from the past.
+It literally means to “return and get it,” which depicts the importance of retrieving knowledge from the past to improve one’s future.

-• The red color represents the blood toil tears and sweat of enslaved blacks and contemporary Black martyrs who offered themselves as a sacrifice for equality and freedom.
+- Red represents the blood that was shed by the formerly enslaved and contemporary martyrs who sacrificed themselves for equality and freedom.